 Chapter 10: Escape Consumption

 Mr Money Mustache has a blog of that very name.
-Diogenes of Sinope can be encountered in Diogenes of Sinope – Life and Legend (2013).
+Diogenes of Sinope can be encountered in Diogenes of Sinope – The Man in the Tub (2013).
 Some of the practicalities of minimalism were first printed in New Escapologist Issue 3 (2009).
 Joshua Glenn’s The Wage Slave’s Glossary (2011) is an electric little book and is in fact a sequel to his The Idler’s Glossary (2008).

 Chapter 11: Escape Bureaucracy